LGN520/farreach-public/ycsb-implementation.md

 		* TODO: Finish exp10 on recovery time vs. cache size for FarReach
 	* Others
 		* TODO: Fix issue of not overwriting existing statistics in single rotation mode (maybe due to using wrong value of -sr)
-	* TODO: Try in-memory KVS after we have got all results of RocksDB
+	* DEPRECATED: Try in-memory KVS after we have got all results of RocksDB

 - 11.17
 	+ Siyuan